-These lessons are derived from working towards the Amazon Picking Challenge (APC) between September 2015 and June 2016.
-I had an opportunity to interact with other teams during the final competition at RoboCup, Leipzig, Germany.
+These lessons are derived from working towards the Amazon Picking Challenge and interacting with other teams during the final competition at RoboCup in Leipzig, Germany.

-Our system consisted of modules for perception, grasping and motion planning tied together using ROS and smash state controller.
-I think our strength was in the simplicity of system.
+Our software stack consisted of modules for perception, grasping and motion planning tied together using ROS and the SMACH state controller.

 Robots & Actuators

 - Early on, we made a decision to migrate from the PR2 robot platform (which was already available to us) to the UR5.
 The PR2 had a moving base and a slow telescopic spine which made planning more complex.

 - The UR5 was an amazing robot - it had tight ROS integration and was force compliant.
 We were up and running in no time.
 Universal Robots loaned us one.
 Thanks guys!

 - However, with the UR5, we had reachability issues - We could not easily plan paths to all the corners of the shelf bins as our end-effector geometry limited the workspace.
 At the competition, we were the only team using the UR5.
 Many of the other teams had a UR10 robot with a linearly actuated end-effector - resulting in a much larger workspace, better reachability and easier planning.
 For next year, UR10 with a linearly actuated arm would be the way to go!